This tutorial covers:

 }).compile();

-productService = await module.get<ProductService>(ProductService);
+service = await module.get<ProductService>(ProductService);

-productRepository = await module.get<ProductRepository>(ProductRepository);
+repositoryMock = await module.get(getRepositoryToken(Product));

 });

-describe('createProduct', () => {
+describe("createProduct", () => {

-it('should save a product in the database', async () => {
+it("should save a product in the database", async () => {

 const createProductDto = {